-As of 2019, nine out of 22 elementary schools have been retrofitted with new interior LED lighting.
-Despite increased activity at the City's elementary schools, both before and after school, total cumulative electricity savings at the retrofitted schools in FY 2019 was about 1,443,311 kWh, saving Providence Schools about \$245,000 over the last four years.
+As of 2021, ten out of 22 elementary schools have been retrofitted with new interior LED lighting.
+Despite increased activity at the City's elementary schools, both before school and after school activities, total cumulative electricity savings at the retrofitted schools in FY 2021 approached 2,750,000 kWh, saving Providence Schools approximately \$450,000 over the last four years.
 The increased life span of the new LED lamps (up to 70,000 hours) is also significantly reducing maintenance costs.